stassius/StableHoudini/README.md

 # Stable Diffusion Houdini Toolset

-Should work with Houdini 19.5 with Python 3+.
+Works with Houdini 19.5 with Python 3.9.

-*Tested with Automatic1111 and ControlNet version as of 26.04.2023 (april 2023).*
+*Tested with Automatic1111 and ControlNet version as of 30.04.2023 (april 2023).*

 Developed by Stanislav Demchenko (stassius) for EVR Systems.